ferazkian/web3/README.md

-# web3
-The project for an airline website to provide booking and managing flights, loyalty programs etc.
+The project is for an airline website to provide booking and managing flights, loyalty program benefits etc.

+Python 3x has been used.

+Ps.
+There might be some rookie mistakes, sorry for those :)